Water Bath Canning Basics for Preserving Your Produce Up to a Year

 - Be sure that jars do not touch each other, and each time you add a jar, put the canner lid back on.

 - When all jars have been added, measure to make sure they are covered by 1 inch of water.
-If any jar tops are poking out, add some of the extra simmering water ready in your teakettle or other pot.
+If any jar tops are poking out, add extra simmering water you have on hand from your teakettle or another pot.

 - Cover the canner and heat the water to a full rolling boil.
 Begin timing, following your recipe exactly.
 This is what's called the processing time.
 Boiling water bath canning times vary depending on many factors in each individual canning recipe.
 Stick to the recipe and you'll be fine.